gangeli/NaturalLI/README.md

 General:
   * Java 7 JDK
-  * Scala 2.10.0 (the exact version sadly may matter here)
+  * Scala 2.11.0 (2.10 compiles with classpath tweaks)

 Java (too large to include in Git):